Realization of high-fidelity CZ and ZZ-free iSWAP gates with a tunable coupler

 where the coupling strength between \ketbare{101} and \ketbare{B} is given by ${g_{\mathrm{B}}=g_{\mathrm{1c}}\cos\Theta + \sqrt{2}g_{\mathrm{12}}\sin\Theta}$ and the energy of the \ketbare{B} is ${{\omega}_{\mathrm{B}}= \cos^2\Theta(\omega_{\mathrm{c}}(t)+\omega_2)+ \sin^2\Theta(\omega_1+\omega_2)}$.
 Such a mapping of the multi-level dynamics onto two-level systems is useful, because optimal control techniques are well-studied for two-level cases~\cite{Martinis2014}.
 This technique of simplifying multi-level leakage dynamics using bright and dark states is also used to optimize the control pulse for our iSWAP gate (see Appendix~\ref{suppsec:effective_H}).

 Since $g_{\mathrm{1c}}\gg g_{12}$ $( \Theta\approx0,\ |\mathrm{B}\rangle\approx|011\rangle, \ \mathrm{and} \ |\mathrm{D}\rangle\approx|200\rangle)$, the effective Hamiltonians $H_{\mathrm{1}}(t)$ and $H_{\mathrm{2}}(t)$ are equivalent up to offset energies.
 This equivalence enables us to suppress leakage in both single- and double-excitation manifolds by optimizing a single control parameter $\omega_{\mathrm{c}}(t)$.
-Note that although \ketbare{200} behaves as a dark state in this subspace, it still interacts with \ketbare{101} via a second-order process through the intermediate state \ketbare{110}, which enables the CZ gate.
+Note that although \ketbare{200} behaves as a dark state in this truncated subspace, it still interacts with \ketbare{101} via a second-order process through the intermediate state \ketbare{110} (outside the truncated subspace), which enables the CZ gate.
+Our goal here is to suppress fast, non-adiabatic transitions between $|101\rangle$ and $|\mathrm{B}\rangle\approx |011\rangle$ (a first-order interaction) that occur much faster than a slow swapping between $|101\rangle$ and $|\mathrm{D}\rangle\approx |200\rangle$ (a second-order interaction through the intermediate state $|110\rangle$).
 Therefore our two-level system model addresses only the predominant, leading-order leakage dynamics.
 Developing a theoretical framework for addressing additional leakage dynamics, such as leakage into \ketbare{110}, will be the subject of future work.
 Following Ref.~\cite{Martinis2014}, we take the Slepian-based approach to devise an optimal control waveform $\omega_{c}(t)$ that targets adiabatic evolution within the effective two-level systems.
 In Appendix~\ref{suppsec:slepian_approach}, we present numerical simulation results that validate the suppression of leakage to CPLR when using the optimized pulse shape for both CZ and iSWAP gates.